thangchung/dapr-labs/polyglot/docs/part-4.md

 polyglot-wasm-ingress   <none>   *       172.19.0.2,172.19.0.4,172.19.0.5   80      2d1h
 ```

-If everything is okay, then we can play around with Rest Client at [client.k3d.http](https://github.com/thangchung/dapr-labs/blob/main/polyglot/client.k3d.http)
+If everything is okay, then we can play around with Rest Client at [client.k3d.http](https://github.com/thangchung/dapr-labs/blob/main/polyglot/client.k3d.http).

 ## Summary

 So we have already walked through 4 parts of how can we build the polyglot apps with Docker, WebAssembly (Spin), Dapr, and Kubernetes (k3d).
-There is still obstacles, but the future is bright for WASM apps on Kubernetes due to very active process from the community.
+There are still obstacles, but the future is bright for WASM apps on Kubernetes due to the very active process from the community.

 What's next?
 The WebAssembly/WASI has a [clear roadmap](https://bytecodealliance.org/articles/webassembly-the-updated-roadmap-for-developers).
-In WasmCon 2023 recently, they mentioned about [`Component Model`](https://component-model.bytecodealliance.org/) and I think that is [a final abstraction](https://cosmonic.com/blog/industry/webassembly-components-the-final-abstraction) as well.
-It helps a lot in building what [Luke Wagner](https://github.com/lukewagner) call [`Modularity without microservices`](https://wasmcon2023.sched.com/event/1P96K/keynote-what-is-a-component-and-why-luke-wagner-distinguished-engineer-fastly?iframe=no&w=100%&sidebar=yes&bg=no), and we will invest time on it as well.
-See you in next posts to deep dive more about this kind of component model.
+In WasmCon 2023 recently, they mentioned [`Component Model`](https://component-model.bytecodealliance.org/) and I think that is [a final abstraction](https://cosmonic.com/blog/industry/webassembly-components-the-final-abstraction) in the computing unit.
+It helps a lot in building what [Luke Wagner](https://github.com/lukewagner) calls [`Modularity without microservices`](https://wasmcon2023.sched.com/event/1P96K/keynote-what-is-a-component-and-why-luke-wagner-distinguished-engineer-fastly?iframe=no&w=100%&sidebar=yes&bg=no), and we will invest time on it as well.
+See you in the next posts to dive more into this kind of component model.

 Stay stun!